-28 Definitions and methodology are described in the methodology section, this is covering the development of the analysis within this chapter.
+29 Definitions and methodology are described in the methodology section, this is covering the development of the analysis within this chapter.

-recycling; and others.
+Figure 45 shows the occurrence analysis of the job roles for the recycling of batteries.
+Bluecollar workers observed are having expertise in: material handling; operation; machines; recycling; and others.
 White-collar workers are having expertise in: audits; safety; quality; process engineering; and others.